[ExpressiveFor] Mapping

 using ExpressiveSharp.Mapping;How It Works

-You write a static stub method whose body defines the expression-tree replacement.
+You write a stub member -- a method or a property -- whose body defines the expression-tree replacement.
 The [ExpressiveFor] attribute tells the generator which external member this stub maps to.
 At runtime, the replacer substitutes calls to the target member with the stub's expression tree -- call sites remain unchanged.

 Mapping Rules